Cozen Assessment, Campus Climate Survey, Annual Reports & Data Reporting, and Title IX Training Regulations

 All enrolled SDSU students in the San Diego and Imperial Valley campuses are invited to participate in the survey.

-Although all students are sent invitations via their SDSU-provided email addresses, once the data are collected, all personally identifying information (including email addresses provided to claim incentives) will be removed from the data before it is analyzed for the final report.
+The response should read: Although all students are sent invitations via their SDSU-provided email addresses, once the data are collected, all personally identifying information (included email addresses provided to claim incentives) will be removed from the data before it is analyzed for the final report.
 Responses will not be able to be linked back to the individual.
 Only depersonalized, aggregate (group-level) data will be analyzed for the final report.

 Given the topic, we acknowledge that some questions may prompt some discomfort.
 Please remember that your student participation in the survey, as well as how you participate, is completely voluntary.
 Students are not required to complete the survey.
 All responses to the survey are anonymous and not associated with your personal information.
 You can also skip questions and/or opt out of the survey at any time.